Homepage Blank DS-11 U.S. Passport application PDF Form

 Both

-The U.S. passport card is not valid for international air travel.
-For more information see page 1 of instructions.
+The U.S. Passport Card is not valid for international air travel.
+See Instruction Page 3

 Regular Book (Standard)